 Students interested in emphasizing computational aspects of Data Science can choose the Computation Track, which requires the Introduction to Computer Science sequence.
 (See Computation Track below.)

-The program for the BS in Data Science consists of 18 courses beyond the general education requirement.
+The program for the BS in Data Science consists of 18 courses (1800 units) beyond the general education requirement.
 In addition to the BA requirements, students pursuing the BS must meet the following two requirements:

 (ii) One of the required electives must be in the field of Machine Learning or its applications, e.g., CMSC 25700 Natural Language Processing, CMSC 25025 Machine Learning and Large-Scale Data Analysis, or CMSC 25440 Machine Learning in Medicine .